 Adolescence is a time of learning to make independent choices.
 Many of the choices teens make will impact their future.
 As a community, we hope our youth are equipped to make positive choices including the important choice to always wear a seat belt.
 I am proud that in our county, most teens are choosing to wear a seat belt when riding in a car driven by someone else.
 Let's support our youth in continuing to make this important choice.
-We know from the 2016 Utah Fatal Crash Summary that there were 80 deaths due to unrestrained occupants in Utah and it was estimated that 40 of those deaths would have been prevented had the occupant been restrained.
+Over the past 7 years, an estimated 411 people would have been saved had they been wearing a seat belt (2020).
 I encourage you to join me in working together to increase seat belt use.4